pytrackdat/pytrackdat/README.md

 ##### `manual key`: Manually-Specified Primary Key

-Manually-specified primary key (identifier) for a database row; stored as text.
+Manually-specified primary key (identifier, e.g. a unique collection number, a sample numer in a tissue archive, or some other uniquely-identifying piece of information for each row in the table) for a database row; stored as text.
 The value must be specified by the user when adding data to the database.

 Manually-specified primary keys must be **unique** for a given row (/observation).